Skip to main content

 What is an HRA?

-Health Reimbursement Arrangements (HRAs) are employer-funded plans designed to reimburse employees for many or eligible out-of-pocket medical expenses.
+Health Reimbursement Arrangements (HRAs) are employer-funded plans designed to reimburse employees for eligible out-of-pocket medical expenses.
 HRAs are 100% employer funded.
 Your employer decides how much they will put into the plan and then you can request reimbursement for the medical expenses incurred up to that amount.

 Here are some articles for more information: